ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ Clerk.

+The Mother Moulds the Man —That &lt;t is
+who moulds t^e man, is a -cntrment
+by the following recorded observa-
+tion of a shrewd write;

 &quot;When I lived among the Choctaw Indiaus, I
 held a consultation with one of their chiefs res